apache/flink/docs/ops/config.md

 - `taskmanager.net.transport`: The Netty transport type, either "nio" or "epoll" (DEFAULT: **nio**).

-### JobManager Web Frontend
+### Web Frontend

-- `jobmanager.web.port`: Port of the JobManager's web interface that displays status of running jobs and execution time breakdowns of finished jobs (DEFAULT: 8081).
+- `web.port`: Port of the web interface that displays status of running jobs and execution time breakdowns of finished jobs (DEFAULT: 8081).
 Setting this value to `-1` disables the web frontend.

-- `jobmanager.web.history`: The number of latest jobs that the JobManager's web front-end in its history (DEFAULT: 5).
+- `web.history`: The number of latest jobs that the web front-end in its history (DEFAULT: 5).

-- `jobmanager.web.checkpoints.disable`: Disables checkpoint statistics (DEFAULT: `false`).
+- `web.checkpoints.disable`: Disables checkpoint statistics (DEFAULT: `false`).

-- `jobmanager.web.checkpoints.history`: Number of checkpoint statistics to remember (DEFAULT: `10`).
+- `web.checkpoints.history`: Number of checkpoint statistics to remember (DEFAULT: `10`).

-- `jobmanager.web.backpressure.cleanup-interval`: Time after which cached stats are cleaned up if not accessed (DEFAULT: `600000`, 10 mins).
+- `web.backpressure.cleanup-interval`: Time after which cached stats are cleaned up if not accessed (DEFAULT: `600000`, 10 mins).

-- `jobmanager.web.backpressure.refresh-interval`: Time after which available stats are deprecated and need to be refreshed (DEFAULT: `60000`, 1 min).
+- `web.backpressure.refresh-interval`: Time after which available stats are deprecated and need to be refreshed (DEFAULT: `60000`, 1 min).

-- `jobmanager.web.backpressure.num-samples`: Number of stack trace samples to take to determine back pressure (DEFAULT: `100`).
+- `web.backpressure.num-samples`: Number of stack trace samples to take to determine back pressure (DEFAULT: `100`).

-- `jobmanager.web.backpressure.delay-between-samples`: Delay between stack trace samples to determine back pressure (DEFAULT: `50`, 50 ms).
+- `web.backpressure.delay-between-samples`: Delay between stack trace samples to determine back pressure (DEFAULT: `50`, 50 ms).

-- `jobmanager.web.ssl.enabled`: Enable https access to the web frontend.
+- `web.ssl.enabled`: Enable https access to the web frontend.
 This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: `true`).

-- `jobmanager.web.access-control-allow-origin`: Enable custom access control parameter for allow origin header, default is `*`.
+- `web.access-control-allow-origin`: Enable custom access control parameter for allow origin header, default is `*`.

 ### File Systems